Code Tips14 min read

 Price gap at scale

-SES costs ~$0.10/1K emails vs. Resend at ~$1/1K — the gap compounds fast.
+SES costs ~$0.10/1K emails vs. ~$1/1K on some competitors.
+The gap adds up fast.

 Resend: developer-first, React Email native